 - What is a service region?

-- What is the difference between a private IP and a public IP of a CVM?
+- What is the difference between a private IP and a public IP of a CVM instance?

-- Does Anycast EIP support billing by traffic?
+- Can an Anycast EIP be billed by traffic?

-- How to limit the speed of an Anycast EIP?
+- How to limit the speed for an Anycast EIP?

-Anycast Internet Acceleration (AIA) is a dynamic acceleration network with global coverage that can greatly improve the Internet access experience of your business.
-Unlike other application-layer acceleration services, AIA can optimize IP transfer quality, enable access from the nearest entry node and reduce jitter and packet loss of network transfer, thereby improving service quality of in-cloud applications, expanding service scope and simplifying backend deployment.
+Anycast Internet Acceleration (AIA) is a global dynamic acceleration network that can greatly improve the internet access experience of your business.
+Different from other acceleration services at the application layer, it is capable of achieving network transfer optimization and multi-entry nearby access while reducing issues such as network jitter and packet loss, which can ultimately increase the service quality of your in-cloud applications, expand their service scope, and streamline backend deployment.

-What is the difference between an Anycast elastic public IP and a public IP?
+What is the difference between an Anycast EIP and a public IP?

-An Anycast elastic public IP can be published simultaneously in multiple regions, and the accessing traffic reaches the nearest region and then passes through Tencent Cloud's backbone Direct Connect network.
-Technically, this product uses Anycast which is perceptible to end users, so the bandwidth price is higher.
+An Anycast EIP is published in multiple regions simultaneously, so that the access traffic can reach the nearest region for transfer over Tencent Cloud's private network.
+It works based on Anycast which is perceptible to your business, so the bandwidth price is higher.

-A common public IP or EIP are only published in one region to which the IP belongs.
-The accessing traffic reaches the IP through the Internet in normal circumstances.
+An ordinary public IP or EIP is only published in the region to which it belongs, and generally, the access traffic reaches it over the public network.

 |Anycast EIP||Non-Anycast EIP|

-Tencent Cloud's nodes are completely isolated from one another in different regions, ensuring maximum cross-region stability and fault tolerance.
+Tencent Cloud services are completely isolated in different regions in order to guarantee the maximum cross-region stability and fault tolerance.